fzsdi/fzsdi/README.md

 Hey 👋🏻,

-I am a Software Engineer student and a part-time Back-end Developer from Tehran 🇮🇷.
+I am a Software Engineer student and a part-time Back-end Developer from Tehran.